eegli/tinyparse/readme.md

 **How it works**

-- The package **exports a single parser factory function** that creates a type-aware parser based on a default values.
+- The package **exports a single parser factory function** that creates a type-aware parser based on default values.
 The parser accepts either an object literal or array of strings (usually, `process.argv.slice(2)`)

-- The parser checks the input and returns the base with updated matching property values
+- The parser checks the input and returns the defaults with updated matching property values

 - Additionally, a `help()` function is returned from the factory that can be used to print all available options, sorted by `required`.
 This is most useful for CLI apps